msantos/srly/README.md

 The C component of srly simply provides a wrapper to the system serial interface.
-Data structures used as arguments to the native C functions (such as struct termios) are provided as Erlang binaries.
-This allows low level control of the serial device, at the expense of portability (termios and structure alignment vary across platforms), performance (due to portability, for some operations, the layout of the data structure must be looked up at runtime) and safety (if the native system C interface can be crashed by passing in arbitrary data as arguments).
+Data structures used as arguments to the native C functions (such as struct termios) are provided as Erlang binaries, allowing low level control of the serial device.

-Stable version: 0.4.5
+Stable version: 0.4.6

-## WARNING

-The serial device must be in non-blocking (raw) mode.

 ## COMPILING